Joe Kennedy III: Entry into law and politics

 In April 2006, Kennedy returned to Massachusetts, where he and his brother co-chaired Ted Kennedy's re-election campaign.
 The same month, Kennedy enrolled in Harvard Law School.
-There, he worked for the Harvard Legal Aid Bureau, providing legal aid to low-income tenants with foreclosure cases in the wake of the 2008 financial crisis, and as a technical editor for the Harvard Human Rights Journal, on a staff with his classmate and future wife, Lauren Anne Birchfield.
+There, he worked for the Harvard Legal Aid Bureau, providing legal aid to low-income tenants with foreclosure cases during the 2008 financial crisis, and as a technical editor for the Harvard Human Rights Journal, on a staff with his classmate and future wife, Lauren Anne Birchfield.
 In 2007, he and Birchfield co-founded Picture This: Justice and Power, an after-school program for youths in Boston's Jamaica Plain neighborhood.
 He began an internship at the Cape and Islands District Attorney's Office in 2008.

-After earning his Juris Doctor in 2009, Kennedy was hired at the Cape and Islands Office as an assistant district attorney (DA).
-He considered running for the Cape-based U.S. House seat held by retiring Rep. Bill Delahunt in early 2010, but decided against it.
-In September 2011, he joined the Middlesex County, Massachusetts, District Attorney's Office, also as an assistant DA.
+After earning his Juris Doctor in 2009, Kennedy was hired at the Cape and Islands District Attorney's Office as an assistant district attorney (ADA).
+He considered running for the Cape-based U.S. House seat held by retiring Rep. Bill Delahunt in early 2010 but decided against it.
+In September 2011, he joined the Middlesex County, Massachusetts District Attorney's Office, also as an ADA.
 He resigned several months later, in preparation for the announcement that he would seek political office.